 You must also respond to the following challenge – write a short, snappy blog of up to 400 words describing a creative communications campaign that you love and why it works.

 The closing date for applications is 27 March 2020 at 5pm.
 The candidates with the strongest submissions will be invited to a selection day at Stripe.
-Successful applicants will join the Stars and Stripes programme in July 2020.
+Successful applicants will join the Stars and Stripes programme in summer 2020.

 Attending photo shoots, organising event openings, liaising with clients and colleagues alike, contributing ideas to management in team meetings and panic buying BBQ kits from B&Q – my first month at Stripe has been a whirlwind!